 Shortness of breath accompanied with any of the following symptoms may be a sign of a heart attack or pulmonary embolism that requires emergency care.
 Visit an ER immediately if you experience any of the following symptoms:

 - Shortness of breath that does not subside

 If you have asthma, even if it has been controlled for a period of time, you are still susceptible to attacks.
 Attacks which cannot be controlled quickly with use of an inhaler warrant a visit to the emergency room.

 Those with certain medical conditions should pay close attention to shortness of breath and seek emergency care

 If you have a history of any of the following medical conditions and experience shortness of breath, please seek immediate care:

 - Chronic asthma

 Dedicated physicians, world-class facilities

 The Wesley EmergencyCare Network offers four emergency rooms throughout the greater-Wichita area.
-Our ER doctors and staff, working closely with our board-certified cardiologists, offer The Wesley Medical Center and Wesley Woodlawn Hospital & ER are specially equipped to care for those with heart conditions.
+Our ER doctors and staff, working closely with our board-certified cardiologists, offer heart and vascular care.
+The Wesley Medical Center and Wesley Woodlawn Hospital & ER are specially equipped to care for those with heart conditions.

 Please call 911 in the case of a medical emergency or if you are unable to make it to the emergency room.